AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/touchpoint-fields/touchpoint-fields.md

 * Create a Calculated Field and label it "Region_Name"
 * Define the rule by starting out with searching for your extracted field.
 In this case, Touchpoint.Region
 * Use the operator "[!UICONTROL maps to]" since we want to create a mapping for each number to its value
-* you will be presented with a table to list each mapping.
+* You are presented with a table to list each mapping.
 In the end, it will look something like this:
 * Based off the mapping and the URL above, the "Region_Value" for a touchpoint with this landing page would be "EMEA"
 * Repeat the extraction and the mapping for the remaining 4 sets of digits